sachin21212121/sachin-jha-portfolio-website/README.md

 \textbf{Speaker at CNCF Thane} -- Delivered a session on WebAssembly in Cloud Native Ecosystems, highlighting its role in portability, performance, and secure edge computing.

 \item
-Reported a valid \textbf{local path traversal vulnerability} in AWS SAM CLI, acknowledged by the AWS Security team as part of their bug bounty program.
+Reported a valid \textbf{local path traversal vulnerability} in AWS SAM CLI, acknowledged by AWS Security's bug bounty program.

 \end{highlights}\end{onecolentry}